Vanlightly/table-formats-tlaplus/paimon/README.md

 - `NUM_WRITERS` and `NUM_COMPACTORS`.
 Writers and compactors are co-located in the same Writer instances when there is the same count of each.
 When the counts are different, some Writer instances may only have one of the two.
 - `NUM_PARTITIONS` and `NUM_BUCKETS`.
 - When `ONE_WRITER_PER_BUCKET`=True, each writer instance is responsible for a disjoint set of the buckets.
 Thus each bucket can only have one writer instance (one instance having one writer and one compactor).
 Assignment to buckets is done round-robin fashion so that the assignment is predictable.
 When False, each writer can write to any bucket.
-- `STREAMING_SINK`.
-When True, updates set the value of all columns, treating the table as not the source of truth.
-When False, an update performs a read/modify/write operation on one column only, treating the table as a source of truth.

 ### Multiple buckets, one writer/compactor per bucket